elucidata/pulse/ReadMe.md

 Included is a tiny experimental view engine you can play with...
 Feedback welcome.
 Pulse View is a declarative statement-based, reactive UI toolkit.

+- No virtual DOM.
+  - Live DOM nodes are created and deleted by builders.
+  - Updates are reactions to signal values only.
+  - Sections of a view can be reactive when denoted with `when`, `each`, or `live`.

 ### Demo Usage

 ```ts